 The Office of Patient Protection will screen all requests for an external review.
 They will begin this screening within 48 hours of receiving a request for an expedited external review and within five business days for all other external review requests.
-The Office of Patient Protection will determine if your request for an external review: has been submitted as required by state regulation and described above; does not involve a service or benefit that is excluded by your health plan as explicitly stated in your health plan contract; and results from an adverse determination, except that no adverse determination is necessary when Blue Cross Blue Shield HMO Blue has failed to comply with the timelines for an internal appeal or grievance review or if you (or your authorized representative) are requesting an expedited external review at the same time you are requesting an expedited internal formal review.
+The Office of Patient Protection will determine if your request for an external review: has been submitted as required by state regulation and described above; does not involve a service or benefit that is excluded by your health plan as explicitly stated in your health plan contract; and results from an adverse determination, except that no adverse determination is necessary when Blue Cross Blue Shield HMO Blue has failed to comply with the timelines for an internal appeal or grievance review or if you (or your authorized or legal representative) are requesting an expedited external review.

 When your request is eligible for an external review, an external review agency will be selected and your case will be referred to them.
-You (or your authorized representative) will be notified of the name of the review agency.
+You (or your authorized or legal representative) will be notified of the name of the review agency.
 This notice will also state whether or not your case is being reviewed on an expedited basis.
 This notice will also be sent to Blue Cross Blue Shield HMO Blue along with a copy of your signed medical information release form.